rohmin9122/gcam-korea-release/README.md

-* In the building and transportation sectors, Seoul (Capital) and Gyeonggi (Bedroom suburb for Seoul) are the most energy-consuming provinces, reflecting the fact that 44% of total population resides in the two provinces.
+* The building energy consumption of provinces highly depends on the size of population.
+Seoul (the Capital of Korea) and Gyeonggi (Bedroom suburb for Seoul) accounted for 44% of the national building energy consumption, reflecting the fact that 44% of total population resides in the two provinces.

+* In transportation sector, provincial distribution of energy use is similar to that of building sector except for Incheon.
+Because huge airport and harbors are located, Incheon is the second most transportation energy consuming province in Korea.

-* In the industrial sector, four regions with huge industrial complexes consume 77% of the national industrial energy.
+* In industrial sector, four provinces (Jeonnam, Chungnam, Ulsan and Gyeongbuk) with huge industrial complexes consume 77% of the national industrial energy.
 The industrial complexes include oil refineries and steel production companies, which are ranked 5th and 6th largest industry in the world, respectively.

-* In Korea, base-load power plants are coal and nuclear power, most of them located along coastlines.
-Electricity is generated from those areas and then transmitted to metropolitans.
+* In power generation sector, it is notable that base-load power plants are coal and nuclear power in Korea.
+In non-metropolitan area such as Chungnam, electricity is generated and then transmitted to other metropolitan areas.

 <p align="center">
   <img src="./res/TFC2015.png" width="500"/><br>
   <a href="https://github.com/rohmin9122/gcam-korea-release/blob/master/res/TFC2015.png">Fig 2.
 Total final energy consumption by sectors and fuels.<br>In the last row, electricity generation by fuels in 2015</a>
 </p>

-## Data Sources
+## Source of Data in GCAM-Korea
 <!--<style>
 table {
   font-size: 12px;